A Process for Making and Pasteurizing Cider

 I use a 5-gallon (19-L) Corny keg to carbonate and bottle the cider.
 Bottling is an optional step, but I don't have enough room in my keg refrigerator to keep this keg there all year, and I like to give bottles of cider to friends.

 To carbonate the cider I first rack it into my (sanitized) keg and purge air out of the small amount of remaining headspace with CO2.
-I put this keg into my keg refrigerator, and when it's cold (35°F or 2°C) I connect the CO2 line and hold it at 12 PSI for a week, shaking the keg every day.
+I put this keg into my keg refrigerator, and when it's cold (35°F or 2°C) I connect the CO2 line and hold it at 10 PSI for a week, shaking the keg twice every day.
 You could carbonate the cider at room temperature using more pressure and a longer carbonation time.

 Pasteurizing the Cider